Are Student Loans Haram or Halal?

 The UK government has agreed to provide Sharia-compliant student finance, known as Alternative Student Finance (ASF).
 This model will be based on takaful, an established practice in global and UK Islamic finance based on interest-free lending and borrowing.

 However, there’s no news yet as to when this new finance model will actually be available.
 So for the time being, would-be Muslim students must make difficult decisions around how to finance their education.

 Using committees to fund your university studies

-Joining a ROSCA — also known as a kameti, hagbad, or gameeya — can help you fund your studies in a 100% Sharia-compliant way.
-Like takaful, committees help Muslims manage their money without compromising their beliefs.
+Joining a money club— also known as a kameti, hagbad, or gameeya — can help you fund your studies in a 100% Sharia-compliant way.
+Like takaful, committees help Muslims manage their money without compromising their faith.
 Plus, they can help your friends and family go to uni as well.